Garciat/libvorbis.js/README.md

 that implements the W3C [`MediaRecorder`](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder)
 interface**.

+Ultimately, **libvorbis.js** allows you to *encode PCM data to Ogg Vorbis in the browser*.
+**Ogg Vorbis** is a free and open-source codec for lossy audio compression.

 ** Full compliance under development.

 ## Why?

+Yes, Firefox already supports the `MediaRecorder` API, which renders this library useless.

 Unfortunately, Chromium (Chrome) does not yet ship a public, audio-capable implementation of `MediaRecorder`.
 (It should arrive with Chromium 49.)

 **libvorbis.js** aims to fill this void for the time being.

+Besides this, encoding audio in the browser is beneficial in the following ways:

+* Reduces server load; all the hard work is done in the client's browser

+* Reduces browser storage usage ([IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) / [Web Storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API))

+* Reduces upload time and data transfer; encoded audio files are a fraction of the size of raw WAV files

 ## OK, cool.
 What now?